-1If this event is fired as a National Trophy event no sighters are permitted; if it is fired as a CMP Cup Match, two sighters may be fired before each stage.
-2The CMP may authorize the fourth stage to be fired at 500 yards for EIC matches other than the National Trophy Matches, if a 600-yard range is not available.
+The CMP may authorize the fourth stage to be fired at 500 yards for EIC matches other than the National Trophy Matches, if a 600-yard range is not available.
 The 600-yard MR target is used if firing is done at 500 yards.

-5.5 CMP Highpower Rifle Standard Course
+6.5 CMP Highpower Rifle Standard Course

 The CMP Highpower Rifle Standard Course is a CMP highpower rifle event that may be conducted during the National Matches, CMP National Ranges Matches, CMP Competition Games Matches or in other sanctioned competitions.
-Competitors may use the Service Rifle (Rules 4.1.1 - 4.1.2) or Match Rifle (Rule 4.1.5).
+Competitors may use the Service Rifle (Rules 5.1.1 - 5.1.4) or Match Rifle (Rule 5.1.5).
 The two highpower rifle aggregates (800 points or 1000 points) may be fired as either National Trophy Events (no sighters, competitors start rapid-fire series standing) or as CMP Cup Match Events (with sighters, competitors start rapid-fire series in position).
 This must be specified in the Match Program.

-Table 5 - CMP Highpower Rifle Standard Course Stage Distance Type of Fire Firing Position Number of Shots Time Limit 1 st 200 yds.
+TABLE 5 - CMP Highpower Rifle Standard Course Stage Distance Type of Fire Firing Position Number of Shots Time Limit 1 st 200 yds.
 Slow Standing 2 sighting shots and 20 record shots 22 min.
 2 nd 200 yds.
 Rapid Sitting or Kneeling 2 sighting shots and 2 series of 10 shots 60 sec. per series 3 rd 300 yds.
 Rapid Prone 2 sighting shots and 2 series of 10 shots 70 sec. per series 4 th 600 yds.
 Slow Prone 2 sighting shots and 20 record shots 22 min.

-5.5.1 Rapid-Fire Stages
+6.5.1 Rapid-Fire Stages

-In accordance with the Match Program, competitors will start rapid-fire stages in standing (Rules 5.2.3 b) and 5.2.4 a)) or in position (Rules 5.2.3 c) and 5.2.4 b).
+In accordance with the Match Program, competitors will start rapid-fire stages in standing (Rules 6.2.3 b) and 6.2.4 a)) or in position (Rules 6.2.3 c) and 6.2.4 b).

-5.5.2 Individual Stage Matches
+6.5.2 Individual Stage Matches